Notify me

 These include Burberry, Rolls-Royce, Bentley, and Jaguar, mentioned above

-Garrard, founded in 1735, holds a prestigious position in the world of luxury jewelry.
-As the oldest jewelry house in the world, it has crafted exquisite pieces for royalty and high society, representing heritage, craftsmanship, and exquisite design.
+Garrard, founded in 1735, holds a prestigious position in the world of luxury jewellery.
+As the oldest jewellery house in existence, it has crafted exquisite pieces for royalty and high society, representing heritage, craftsmanship, and exquisite design.

 British luxury fashion brands epitomize a blend of heritage, innovation, and timeless elegance, setting global benchmarks for sophistication and style across the fashion landscape.